ministryofjustice/community-api/README.md

 ```

 ### Additional configuration
-The application is convigured with conventional Spring parameters.
+The application is conigured with conventional Spring parameters.
 The Spring documentation can be found here:

 https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html